 using paracetamol or ibuprofen for relief from pain or fever

 avoiding tight or restrictive clothes or bras until symptoms improve (see our article about maternity and nursing bras for more tips).

 Contact your GP if you think you might have mastitis.
 In the meantime, continue with self-help measures before your appointment.
-You might need antibiotics to treat mastitis.
-If so you will need antibiotics that are safe to use while breastfeeding.
+You might need antibiotics to treat mastitis, and if you're breastfeeding, you'll need antibiotics that are safe to use while breastfeeding.
 You might also need to contact your GP if you:

 continue to feel feverish or if your temperature rises above 38.4°C